aSpired92/mockingpy/README.md

 # mockingpy

+Python (3.11

-Python (3.11) mocking server based on FastApi and Faker
+FIXED) mocking server based on FastApi and Faker